 According to Investopedia, EBITDA is often used in valuations because it provides a clear view of operational profitability without the impact of capital structure and tax rates.
 Here's how it works:

-- Valuation Multiple: Multiplying EBITDA by a given multiple (e.g., 5x) estimates enterprise value.
+Valuation Multiple: Multiplying EBITDA by a given multiple (e.g., 5x) estimates enterprise value.
 However, this multiple can vary significantly by industry, market conditions, and business size.
 For instance, a tech startup might command a higher multiple due to growth potential, whereas a traditional retail business might see a lower multiple.
-According to PwC, technology companies have seen average multiples of around 7x due to their scalability and innovation potential, contrasting with manufacturing firms that average closer to 4x.
+High-growth sectors like technology tend to attract premium multiples, while more capital-intensive industries like manufacturing typically see more modest ones.

 Real-World Example